Military subdivisions of Sweden: Coastal artillery defence (1942–1994)

 Coastal artillery defence (Kustartilleriförsvar) was created in 1942 and replaced the coastal fortresses with these naval defence district - coastal artillery defence - within each naval defence district as follows: Hemsö Coastal Artillery Defence (Hemsö kustartilleriförsvar), Stockholm Coastal Artillery Defence (Stockholms kustartilleriförsvar, SK), Gotland Coastal Artillery Defence (GK/KA 3), Blekinge Coastal Artillery Defence (Blekinge kustartilleriförsvar, BK) and Gothenburg Coastal Artillery Defence (GbK).
 The units were as follows: Härnösand Coastal Artillery Detachment (KA 4H), Vaxholm Coastal Artillery Regiment (KA 1), Gotland Coastal Artillery Corps (KA 3), Karlskrona Coastal Artillery Regiment (KA 2) and Älvsborg Coastal Artillery Regiment (KA 4).

 The coastal artillery defence was mainly organized on staff and administrative bodies as well as brigades, barrier battalions, artillery batteries, barrier and air defence companies, minelayer divisions, maintenance units and independent troops and platoons.
 These were usually joined by local defence units from the army.
 In connection with the formation of the new naval commands in 1981–1990, the coastal artillery defences were integrated with the naval bases and together with these were included in the naval commands.

 Royal Engineers

 Fortress

-Fortress (Fästning), sorted for the most part under the Krigskollegium ("Board of Warfare") (and the Army Materiel Administration after 1865) with the exception of Karlskrona Fortress which belonged to the Swedish Navy (1902–42: the Swedish Coastal Artillery), Vaxholm which in 1662–79 belonged to the Admiralty and 1902–1942 to the Coastal Artillery, and Älvsborg which 1904–1942 also belonged to the Coastal Artillery.
+Fortress (Fästning), sorted for the most part under the War College (and the Army Materiel Administration after 1865) with the exception of Karlskrona Fortress which belonged to the Swedish Navy (1902–42: the Swedish Coastal Artillery), Vaxholm which in 1662–79 belonged to the Admiralty and 1902–1942 to the Coastal Artillery, and Älvsborg which 1904–1942 also belonged to the Coastal Artillery.
 Of the smaller ones, Dalarö belonged to the Admiralty in 1662–77 and Fårösund, Hemsö and Hörningsholm to the Coastal Artillery.